 Duration: 46m 28s

-Only the most recent 10 episodes of the podcast are available free on iTunes.
+Only the most recent 10 episodes of the podcast are available free on Apple Podcasts.
 You can download back episodes (with transcripts!) from the online store.

 Links to some of the things we mentioned in the conversation:

 Jonathan Altfeld’s Knowledge Engineering

 Notes for running the Trousers of Time process (to follow)